rowinbot/pathway/README.md

 # Pathway Game

-This is the Pathway game a spin-off of the Sequence game, written in Astro mainly (The Glue®) with the logic components behind the game written in Svelte and the lobby components written in Solid.
+This is The Pathway Game (a spin-off of Sequence), written in Astro mainly (The Glue®) with the logic components behind the game written in Svelte and the lobby components written in Solid.

 ## 🙋‍♀️ Why three frameworks?